linuxboot/book/src/case_studies/TiogaPass.md

 code, and how to build.

-Boot flow of the current firmware solution is: Power on → minimized UEFI → Linuxboot → target OS.
+Boot flow of the current firmware solution is: Power on → minimized UEFI → LinuxBoot → target OS.

-In near feature, the boot flow will be: power on → Coreboot → Linuxboot → target OS.
+In near feature, the boot flow will be: power on → Coreboot → LinuxBoot → target OS.

 #### Build Details